 AN INDEPENDENT VOICE FOR THE ARTS

 The Arts Industry Council of South Australia (AICSA) is managed by an executive of up to thirteen people comprised of up to TEN elected and THREE co-opted financial members.
-The Executive Committee members volunteer their time to carry out AICSA’s work and are supported by a part-time (two day per week) General Manager.
+The Executive Committee members volunteer their time to carry out AICSA’s work and are supported by a part-time (0.2FTE) General Manager.

-At the Annual General Meeting held on 24 May 2023, there were four nominations received for the Executive Committee with six vacant spaces.
-AICSA is very pleased to welcome Ruth Weldon and Sarah Brady as a new Executive Committee members and Jessica Alice and Becci Love returned for a further two year term.
+At the Annual General Meeting held on 20 May 2025, there were four nominations received for the Executive Committee with three vacant spaces.
+AICSA is very pleased to welcome Dave Court, Emily Tulloch and Joanne Hartstone as a new Executive Committee members.

-AICSA also said farewell to outgoing committee member Vincent Ciccarello.
-AICSA thanks Vincent for his extraordinary work with AICSA and his many achievements and we wish him well in all of his future endeavours.
+AICSA also said farewell to outgoing Co-Chair Ruth Weldon and Treasurer Julian Hobba.
+AICSA thanks them for their extraordinary work with AICSA and their many achievements and we wish them well in all of their future endeavours.

 COMMITTEE MEMBERS